 Sol Lumen, Light sculpture at Willem C. van Unnik Building, Utrecht Science Park, Netherlands

-Sol Lumen is a light sculpture at the Willem C. van Unnik Building in Utrecht Science Park.
-The work uses laser technology to project colored light combinations onto the facade of this approximately 75-meter-tall structure.
+Sol Lumen is a light sculpture on the facade of the Willem C. van Unnik Building at Utrecht Science Park.
+It uses laser technology to project changing patterns of colored light directly onto the exterior wall of the tall building.

 The work brings artistic creativity into the everyday research environment of the university.
 It shows how contemporary art forms enliven academic spaces and invite students and staff to pause and observe daily.